nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 > 3a1.
 The system shows an error message <br>
   Use case resumes at Step 2

-## Appendix C : Non Functional Requirements
+##Appendix C: Non Functional Requirements

 1. Should work on any [Mainstream OS](#mainstream-os) as long as it has Java 8 or higher installed.
 2. Should be able to hold up to 1000 tasks.